- Because mold grows year-round, mold allergies generally aren’t seasonal like other allergies.

-Since some children spend time playing outside in areas parents might not venture, mold may be prevalent in the outdoor air.
-Asthmatic children may experience more attacks while playing outside for this reason.
+Since some children spend time playing outside in areas where parents might not venture, the source of mold exposure for children may be in the outdoor air.
+Children with asthma may experience more attacks while playing outside for this reason.
 You may note more symptoms in the summertime months when your children are playing outside more often.

-Furthermore, the mold that asthma has been associated with is generally found outdoors, not indoors.
+Furthermore, the mold often associated with asthma is generally found outdoors, not indoors.
 So that leaky window at work isn’t likely to cause you to develop asthma.
-Outdoor mold will only exacerbate symptoms for people who have asthma, and not cause asthma itself.
-However, a serious condition called hypersensitivity pneumonitis is rare, but attributed to prolonged mold inhalation in patients who are sensitive.
+Outdoor mold will only exacerbate symptoms for people who have asthma; it won’t cause asthma.
+However, a condition called hypersensitivity pneumonitis has been attributed to prolonged mold inhalation.
+The condition is serious, but it is also rare.

-Hypersensitivity pneumonitis can develop over time in patients who are sensitive to mold spores in the air.
-One of the most common types of hypersensitivity pneumonitis is known as “farmer’s lung.”
+Hypersensitivity pneumonitis (HP) can develop over time in people who are sensitive to mold spores in the air.
+One of the most common types of HP is known as “farmer’s lung.”
 Farmer’s lung is a serious allergic reaction to mold found in hay and other types of crop material.
 Because farmer’s lung is so often undiagnosed, it can cause permanent damage in the form of scar tissue on the lung.
-This scar tissue, called fibrosis, can worsen until the patient begins to have trouble doing simple tasks.
+This scar tissue, called fibrosis, can worsen to the point where the person begins to have trouble breathing when doing simple tasks.

 Once farmer’s lung progresses to a more chronic form, symptoms may become more severe than simple histamine reactions.
-Farmer’s lung patients may experience:
+People with farmer’s lung may experience:

-Those who work around potentially moldy crop materials on a regular basis should watch for early histamine reactions and seek treatment if they suspect farmer’s lung may be developing.
+Those who work around potentially moldy crop materials on a regular basis should watch for early histamine reactions and seek treatment if they suspect that farmer’s lung is developing.